-As of March 31, 2020, the Company had \$5.3 million allowance for credit losses.
-The allowance for credit losses of \$4.3 million, recorded during the three months ended March 31, 2020, was the result of the application of ASU 2016-13 to the Company's accounts receivables as of March 31, 2020 in consideration of both historic collection experience and the expected impact of currently deteriorating economic conditions for the oil and gas industry.
-We evaluated the historic loss experience on our accounts receivable and also considered separately, customers with receivable balances that may be further impacted by current economic developments and market conditions.
-A substantial amount of the Company's allowance for credit losses relates to a customer facing significant liquidity constraints for which the expected credit loss was separately evaluated.
-While the Company has not experienced significant credit losses in the past and has not yet seen material changes to the payment patterns of its customers, the Company cannot predict with any certainty the degree to which the impacts of the coronavirus ("COVID-19") pandemic, including the potential impact of periodically adjusted borrowing base limits, level of hedged production, or unforeseen well shut-downs may af fect the ability of its customers to timely pay receivables when due.
+As of June 30, 2020, the Company had \$1.5 million allowance for credit losses.
+Our allowance for credit losses is based on the evaluation of both our historic collection experience and the expected impact of currently deteriorating economic conditions for the oil and gas industry.
+We evaluated the historic loss experience on our accounts receivable and also considered separately customers with receivable balances that may be further impacted by current economic developments and market conditions.
+While the Company has not experienced significant credit losses in the past and has not yet seen material changes to the payment patterns of its customers, the Company cannot predict with any certainty the degree to which the impacts of the COVID-19 pandemic, including the potential impact of periodically adjusted borrowing base limits, level of hedged production, or unforeseen well shut-downs may affect the ability of its customers to timely pay receivables when due.
 Accordingly, in future periods, the Company may revise its estimates of expected credit losses.